mariusCZ/meep-scheme-visualization/README.md

+## Project no longer of any use.
+MEEP with Python has the same performance as with Scheme and Python interface includes all needed visualization.

 # MEEP Scheme structure Python base visualization tool
 This project's purpose is to create a visualization tool for Meep's Scheme interface which is deprecated.